Faculty & Staff Abroad

-Fleur Arella has been the Housing Coordinator at IAU since 2018.
-She previously worked as an Administrative Assistant at IAU in 2010 and 2012.
-Fleur previously worked as a Sales Manager for a medical device firm, as well as an administrative assistant in the environmental technology and education sectors.
+Fleur Arella has been the Student Life Coordinator since 2023.
+Currently, she oversees student housing, from homestays to residence apartments.
+She previously worked as an Administrative Assistant in 2010 and 2012.
+Fleur has experience as a Sales Manager for a medical device firm, as well as an administrative assistant in the environmental technology and education sectors.
 From 1999-2003 she worked in the tourism sector in the United Kingdom.
 She holds a Licence (B.A.) in tourism law and economics from Aix-Marseille University.
 She speaks fluent French and English and is proficient in Italian.

-Philip Breeden is a public diplomacy advisor and educator based in France.
-He joined IAU in 2015 where as Associate Dean he teaches international relations, U.S. foreign policy, and coordinates public affairs.
-Previously, as a senior American diplomat, he spent almost three decades in the United States Foreign Service creating and directing communication, cultural, and educational exchange programs in Europe, Africa, and the Middle East.
+Philip Breeden is the interim Dean for the School of Business and International Relations.
+He was previously the inaugural Vice President of Administration.
+He joined IAU in 2015, teaching international relations and U.S. Foreign Policy.
+Previously, as a senior American diplomat, he spent almost three decades in the United States Foreign Service creating and directing communication, cultural and educational exchange programs in Europe, Africa, and the Middle East.
 He also served as the U.S. Consul General in Marseille.
 As a diplomat Mr. Breeden received numerous awards including a Superior Honor Award for his public diplomacy efforts in Tunisia, the Palmes Académiques for his work with high schools in France, and the Secretary of State’s Career Achievement Award.
 He holds a B.A. in International Relations from Stanford University and a M.A.L.D. from the Fletcher School of Law and Diplomacy.
-He speaks French, Arabic, and Turkish.
+He speaks French, Arabic and Turkish.

 Nour-Eddine Chabba has been a custodian at IAU since 2016.
 He provides maintenance support for IAU buildings and programs, helps ensure the physical plant is functional and secure, and provides event support.
 He has a background in construction.
 He speaks Arabic and French.